Our 13 Best Social Media Marketing Tips EVER!

 Social Media Marketing Tip #5: Structure Social Campaigns Around Your Business Objectives

 Similarly to paid search, account structure is often treated as an afterthought by many social advertisers.
+This is a social media marketing mistake to avoid.
 In their eagerness to launch a campaign, they give little thought to how to best structure their account, which can not only result in a messy, disorganized account that’s much more difficult to optimize, but also greatly diminished performance.
 For this reason, our ninth social media marketing tip is to structure your campaigns based on their objective.

 For Facebook advertising campaigns, many of the objectives are clear, such as “Promote your Page” or “Reach people near your business.”
 However you choose to structure your campaign and its objectives, be sure to pay close attention to these details before launching a campaign – you’ll be glad you did later.